dorybphp/LoLPerformanceScore/README.md

 Then, for each configuration:
 1. The model classifies a win/loss while simultaneously a producing continuous score that reflects, what the model thinks is, how impactful a player was to a winning outcome of a match.
 2. Historical probabilities are aggregated.
-3. The aggregated values are scaled to produce a **0–100 favorability score**.
+3. The aggregated values are scaled to produce a 0–100 favorability score.

 This score answers:
 **"How historically favorable is this player–champion–team configuration?"**